 a few negative reviews, less than 10% of the total feedback.

-This is one of the reviews that talk about the right earbud that stopped working.
+This is one of the reviews about the right earbud that stopped working.

 This is another review that talks about the same issue of the right-sided earbud, and there are a few more reviews that had this same complaint.